 #9 Agile Data Modeling

-Last but not least, is agile data modeling.
-As the name suggests, it combines agile software development approaches, like the Agile Manifesto and Scrum, with the process of data modeling.
+As the name suggests, this type of data modeling combines agile software development approaches, like the Agile Manifesto and Scrum, with the process of data modeling.
 It aims to develop database architectures that are flexible and responsive to changes in the requirements.

 In general, by using this approach, it is possible to refine the data model based on the feedback from end users and evolving business needs.
 This dynamic method enables your development team to quickly adapt the data model and incorporate new elements.